 - For serving, you will need sandwich rolls and cheese slices.
 Our family is currently obsessed with these Pretzel slider buns.
 You can purchase pretzel slider buns at the grocery store or here is a recipe if you’d like to try making your own: Mel’s Kitchen Pretzel Rolls.

-- For WW members, use a light hamburger bun for 2 points on all plans.
+- For WW members, use a light hamburger bun for fewer points.

 - We like Provolone cheese slices with this recipe, but mozzarella, cheddar, and American cheese also work.

-- WW members, use Sargento Ultra Thin cheese slices for 1 point per slice.
+- WW members, use Sargento Ultra Thin cheese slices for fewer points per slice.

 Weight Watchers French Dip Recipe